-Many of today’s commercial dog foods are formulated with ingredients that a dog wouldn’t eat naturally.
+Many of today’s commercial dog foods are formulated with ingredients that a dog wouldn’t eat naturally in the wild.

-Processed kibble, unnatural mixers, various grains and preservative agents are a few of the main culprits that can negatively affect your dog’s sensitive digestive system.
+Processed kibble, unnatural fillers, various grains and preservative agents are a few of the main culprits that can negatively affect your dog’s sensitive digestive system and gut microbiome.

 Some dog owners think a raw or paleo-style diet is the best way to feed their dogs, but even then they might eat something their guts can’t handle.
 Dogs evolve rapidly, and many breeds are now able to eat things that their great grandparents couldn’t.

-But, as we mentioned earlier, your dog’s poop will help guide you.
+But, as we mentioned earlier, your dog’s poop is your best guide.

-Taking time to research and cross-reference information from a variety of reliable resources is well worth the effort to keep your dog’s GI system happy and healthy.
+Taking the time to research dog food and cross-reference information from a variety of reliable resources is well worth the effort to keep your dog’s digestive system happy and healthy.

-Asking your vet for basic digestive health advice and purchasing the best quality dog food you can afford are good starting points.
+Asking your vet for basic dog gut health advice and purchasing the best quality dog food you can afford are good starting points.

 Being aware of stress factors and trying to keep them limited is an easy way to help keep your dog’s gut healthy.